 We Celebrate

 The following announcements can be made at the end of Mass or placed in the bulletin.
-(See also the Faithful Citizenship bulletin quotes at www.usccb.org.)
+(See also the Faithful Citizenship bulletin announcements.)
 They may be used periodically throughout the year to help parishioners prepare for the election season.

 The bishops of the United States have issued a statement on the importance of bringing the values of our faith to the decisions made in our public life.
-In their statement, Faithful Citizenship, the bishops call for "a different kind of political engagement: one shaped by the moral convictions of well-formed consciences and focused on the dignity of every human being, the pursuit of the common good, and the protection of the weak and the vulnerable" (no. 14).
-As you prepare for the upcoming election, please consider how the values of your faith can help you make your decisions. -- United States Conference of Catholic Bishops, Forming Consciences for Faithful Citizenship, No. 14.
-For information on Faithful Citizenship, visit www.usccb.org
+In their statement, Forming Consciences for Faithful Citizenship, the bishops call for "a different kind of political engagement: one shaped by the moral convictions of well-formed consciences and focused on the dignity of every human being, the pursuit of the common good, and the protection of the weak and the vulnerable" (no. 14).
+As you prepare for the upcoming election, please consider how the values of your faith can help you make your decisions.
+For information on Faithful Citizenship, visit www.faithfulcitizenship.org.

-"In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation," according to the U.S. Catholic bishops (forming Consciences for Faithful Citizenship, No. 13).
+"In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation," according to the U.S. Catholic bishops (Forming Consciences for Faithful Citizenship, No. 13).
 We urge all eligible parishioners to participate in the election next Tuesday.
 The insights of the Scriptures and Catholic social teaching are important guides for our decisions about issues and candidates.
-We urge you to become informed about the issues and how Catholic teaching has been applied to them, and to examine the positions of candidates in light of Catholic teaching.
-If you would like information about Catholic teaching on our civic responsibilities, please visit www.usccb.org.
+We urge you to become informed about the issues and how Catholic teaching guides us, and to examine the positions of candidates in light of Catholic teaching.
+If you would like information about Catholic teaching on our civic responsibilities, please visit www.faithfulcitizenship.org.

 Dt 24:17-22